 Now you can mix your silkscreen medium into your medium of choice.
 I played with both Designer Liners and underglazes.
 Designer Liners should give you opaque coverage since they are made to be a single-coat product.
 Underglazes will give you a slightly transparent coverage because they are a multi-coat product.
 I am placing white underglaze on top of a color, so I expect some transparency.
 If I was using black, I would expect opaque coverage regardless of which product I was using.
 In the end, underglazes will be a far more economical way to go.

 The silkscreen medium is added a tiny pinch at a time.
-You’ll want to mash the heck out it to get the mixture as smooth as possible.
+You’ll want to mash the heck out of it to get the mixture as smooth as possible.
 A palette knife is preferred, but I was far too lazy to walk up 3 flights of stairs to find one.

 The goal is to get it to a smooth peanut-butter paste consistency.